figment-networks/ops-challenge-skeleton/README.md

 The role should:
 - Build the required binary from source
 - Init a new node
+- Provide the ability to update the binary in future if required

 Keep these important aspects in mind: